contao/docs/docs/dev/framework/dca/palettemanipulator.md

 PaletteManipulator::create()
     // adding the field as usual
     ->addField('custom_field', 'singleSRC')

+    // remove a field from the subpalette ->removeField('floating')

     // applying the new configuration to the "addImage" subpalette ->applyToSubpalette('addImage', 'tl_content')